Day TripsNetherlandsUtrecht

 The renovation work took 20 years between 1892 and 1912 and transformed the ruins into a comfortable and sophisticated neo-Gothic country retreat for the family and their guests.

-de haar castle
+kasteel de haar - stalplein

-The castle gardens are 55 hectares in area (a bit larger than Amsterdam’s Vondelpark) and feature a chapel, a Serpentine lake, a 400m long grand canal, a rose garden, a maze and a Roman garden.
-The park contains around 7,000 trees including a number of large monumental specimens.
+The castle gardens are 55 hectares in area (a bit larger than Amsterdam’s Vondelpark) and feature a chapel, a Serpentine lake, a 400m long grand canal, a rose garden, a deer park, a maze and a Roman garden.

 kasteel de haar gardens